Take in the Sights in Hood River

 The Historic Columbia River Highway celebrated its 100th anniversary in 2016 and continues to dazzle visitors who take the time to drive what’s long been known as the King of Roads.
 Weaving its way through the Columbia River Gorge National Scenic Area, this scenic byway winds past stunning viewpoints and rushing waterfalls as well as numerous charming towns with all the urban amenities you’ll need during your stay.

-Visitors can rent bikes, including electric bikes, to explore the 4.5-mile car-free section of the Historic Columbia River Highway and State Trail between Hood River and Mosier.
+Visitors can rent bikes to explore the 4.5-mile car-free section of the Historic Columbia River Highway and State Trail between Hood River and Mosier.
 The Mosier Twin Tunnels Trail was abandoned in 1954 with the construction of Interstate 84 and then reopened in 2000 to walkers and cyclists only.
 Start at the Mark O. Hatfield Trailhead West ($5 day-use fee).
 At the end of the trail, cyclists can drop into the town of Mosier for a bite to eat or a stop at the Mosier Famers Market (Sundays, 4-7 pm, June-September).

 All three of these routes are very popular on weekends in the summertime.
 Consider going mid-week or early in the morning to avoid congestion.